isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1879.md

 ---
-title: Optimize your retail business productivity and efficiency with RetailPlan, our integrated suite of solutions under LFSuite.
-Stability, Ease of Use, Scalability, Ability to Customize and Open Integration Capability are 5 uniqueness of our system.
-We offer a cloud-hybrid POS system, with an online central management console (RetailConnect), where we manage procurement, inventory management and sales analysis reports.
-Other capabilities include sales invoicing, online ordering and finance module.
+title: LFSUITE Version 6.0 - Package Digital
 permalink: /productivity-solutions-grant/solutionrepo/solution1879
 ---

 ### Description

-200816700E
+Optimize your retail business productivity and efficiency with RetailPlan, our integrated suite of solutions under LFSuite.
+Stability, Ease of Use, Scalability, Ability to Customize and Open Integration Capability are 5 uniqueness of our system.
+We offer a cloud-hybrid POS system, with an online central management console (RetailConnect), where we manage procurement, inventory management and sales analysis reports.
+Other capabilities include sales invoicing, online ordering and finance module.

 ### Details of Solution

-N.A.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_LevelFive_Annex _3_CR_wef_14_Jan_2021_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria